 Schultz interpreted these results to mean that the release of dopamine in the reward circuit signals a reward prediction error.
 In other words, dopamine is released not when you get a reward, but rather when you get more reward than you were expecting to get.
 In other words, when your prediction about the amount of reward was wrong.

-And what do you learn?
-Well, you learn associations between the current situation and the arrival of a reward.
+We learn associations between the current situation and the arrival of a reward.
 So then the next time you’re in a similar situation, you’ll be able to make a better prediction about what’s going to happen.

 Dr. Schultz also found that over time the dopamine neurons started firing in response to the environmental cues that preceded the reward.
 In one of his experiments, a light flashed a second or two before the juice arrived.
 He found that once the monkeys had learned that the juice was associated with the light, their dopamine neurons would fire in response to the light rather than the juice.

 Learn more about how our DNA can significantly influence whether we become addicts

 Opioids are a class of drugs that are prescribed as pain relievers, but also include illegal drugs that function in the same manner such as heroin.

 No. Opioids do not cause endorphin release.
 Opioids mimic endorphins with a much stronger version, leading the body to stop producing endorphins.

 Yes.
 The brain makes endogenous opioids that perform a myriad of functions such as making you vomit or feel better after a broken bone.